 What Happens When We Pass Away

 Let’s begin by exploring what happens upon death… During our lifetime, we accumulate 4 basic types of assets.
 The first, the “Business Asset”, might come in the form of a sole proprietorship, a share in a partnership or shares in a private limited company.
 The second, our “Personal Assets”, include monies in the bank, our investments, our collection of stamps and coins, our Mercedes in the car park.
-The third asset type is the “Insurances” that are paid out upon our death which often means we are worth more when we are dead than when we are alive.
+The third asset type is the “Insurances” that is paid out upon our death which often means we are worth more when we are dead than when we are alive.
 The last asset type will be our Central Provident Fund, which can form quite a sizeable proportion of what we own.
 But what will happen to all these assets when we die?
 We all hope and assume that they will pass on to our loved ones quickly and efficiently.
 In reality, the process may be complicated and prolonged.
 Not all your assets may be passed on to your loved ones, and even those that do, might not be passed on to the people you had in mind.

 Let us imagine that when we pass away, all our assets flow into a funnel which we will call the “Estate”.
 The idea is for our assets to flow down through the funnel to our intended beneficiaries.
 But before that can happen, a good deal of money may be “siphoned off”.